How to buy a vest: the complete guide to finding the one that’s right for you

 The alternative is what we call a cloth-back vest: The cloth on the front is the same on the back, with the only lining being on the inside.
 The advantage here is that the vest becomes more versatile.
 You can wear it on its own, albeit with your best pair of denim or a more casual pant.

 But what I like most about vests isn’t so much the details, but the sheer practicality of the garment: warmth and fit.

 A vest is obviously one more layer, so yes, it will keep you that much warmer.
 Factor in a thicker fabric like a tweed or flannel and you have yourself the beginnings of a great winter vest.
 For the same reasons that puffy down vests are popular in Denver, your work vest will keep your core warm, while giving you freedom of movement in the arms.

 Regarding fit, the back strap is the perfect way to tighten or loosen your vest for a perfect fit.
 Tighten when you want a more fitted look and loosen when seated for prolonged periods of time or after a big lunch meeting.

-Now that you have a better understand of how to buy a vest by cloth selection, there are some key things to know about “specing the vest out”, deciding on its features.
+Now that you have a better understanding of how to buy a vest by cloth selection, there are some key things to know about “specing the vest out”, deciding on its features.

 If you want my opinion up front, this is the most versatile and contemporary vest style: 5 button, V-shape, cloth back, no lapel.